craylton/craylton.github.io/blog/ad-ban.md

 1. Yes, content creators, influencers, tiktokers and youtubers would largely disappear.
     - These people would need to retrain into other jobs which don't rely on bombarding people with adverts.
     - This is obviously a bad thing for the content creators.
-But a quick search online suggests they only make up about 3% of the population. **(TODO reference source)** What about the other 97%?
+But a quick search online suggests that only about 1% of the global population make a living from online content creation [{source 1}](https://linktr.ee/creator-report/static/Linktree-CreatorReport-2022-02f3aa05a27be6fecb3537b13d5ec9de.pdf) [{source 2}](https://news.adobe.com/news/news-details/2022/adobe-future-of-creativity-study-165m-creators-joined-creator-economy-since-2020).
+What about the other 97%?
 2. The platforms that those content creators existed on, like Youtube, Twitch and so on, would also mostly disappear.
     - Those that don't disappear would have to switch to different business models such as subscription models, and would be much less popular.
     - Again, this is clearly a bad thing for the people working at those companies, and again, that represents the vast minority of people.
 3. Social media would also be amongst the industries that disappear.
     - This would make it trickier to stay in touch with people.
-    - At the same time, social media leads to mental health issues, decreased productivity, and negative social comparisons [{link}](https://health.ucdavis.edu/blog/cultivating-health/social-medias-impact-our-mental-health-and-tips-to-use-it-safely/2024/05), so a lot of problems would be solved by this move.
+    - At the same time, social media leads to mental health issues, decreased productivity, and negative social comparisons [{source}](https://health.ucdavis.edu/blog/cultivating-health/social-medias-impact-our-mental-health-and-tips-to-use-it-safely/2024/05), so a lot of problems would be solved by this move.
 4. The advertising industry would collapse, and everyone working in the sector would have to move on to another job.
     - Similarly to the content creators, these people would need to find a job which doesn't rely on shoving ads in people's faces.
-    - In fact this is a smaller problem than for content creators, as there are fewer people directly working in marketing compared to content creators **(TODO reference source)**, plus typically these people have transferrable skills already.
+    - Again, similarly to content creators, this would affect the vast minority of people - around 2% of the global population [{source}](https://www.ama.org/marketing-industry-stats-and-information/)
+    - Also, typically people in this section of the workforce already have transferrable skills, so finding a new job would be easier than for many content creators.
 5. People would be forced to think more about what they're buying.
     - People's buying habits would be more driven by their actual desires and word-of-mouth, rather than people simply being told what to buy.
     - As people tend to buy more of what they need rather than what they want, simple and high quality products would become more prevalent.